-Other adverse effects

-No information available.
-Other adverse effects

 Section 13: Disposal considerations

 Waste treatment methods

-Waste from residues/unused

-products

-Should not be released into the environment.
-Dispose of in accordance with federal, state
+Waste from residues/unused products Dispose of in accordance with local regulations.
+Dispose of waste in accordance with environmental legislation.

-and local regulations.

 Contaminated packaging Empty containers pose a potential fire and explosion hazard.
 Do not cut, puncture or weld containers.
 Dispose of in accordance with federal, state and local regulations.
-Empty containers pose a potential fire and explosion hazard.
-Do not cut, puncture or weld containers.

-See section 8 for more information Section 14: Transport information Not classified as Dangerous Goods by the criteria of the Australian Dangerous Goods Code ADG (ADG Code) for transport by Road and Rail; NON-DANGEROUS GOODS.
-Not classified as Dangerous Goods by the criteria of the International Air Transport IATA Association (IATA) Dangerous Goods Regulations for transport by air; NON-DANGEROUS GOODS.
+See section 8 for more information

+Section 14: Transport information ADG Not classified as Dangerous Goods by the criteria of the Australian Dangerous Goods Code (ADG Code) for transport by Road and Rail; NON-DANGEROUS GOODS.
+IATA Not classified as Dangerous Goods by the criteria of the International Air Transport Association (IATA) Dangerous Goods Regulations for transport by air; NON-DANGEROUS GOODS.
+IMDG Not classified as Dangerous Goods by the criteria of the International Maritime Dangerous Goods Code (IMDG Code) for transport by sea; NON-DANGEROUS GOODS.